Session 6

 No items found.

-Basic Maths
+Basic Math

 1. List: the emission sources by scope.

-2. Multiply: the Emission factor by the Activity Volume for each source.
+2. Multiply: the Emission Factor by the Activity Volume for each source.

 3. Add: the emissions of all sources